lilbutsa/JIM-Immobilized-Microscopy-Suite/docs/tut_1_single_channel.rst

 Tutorial 1 - Single Channel Trace Generation
 ********************************************

+All data needed to follow this tutorial is found in the folder *Examples_To_Run\1_Jim_Test_Array\*.

+Before doing this tutorial, make sure you are know how to `run a JIM script <https://jim-immobilized-microscopy-suite.readthedocs.io/en/latest/getting_started.html#>`_ and if you are using ImageJ you have the `plugins installed <https://jim-immobilized-microscopy-suite.readthedocs.io/en/latest/installation.html#imagej-installation>`_.

 This tutorial analyses an artificial example designed to introduce new users to the basic functionality of JIM and what a standard workflow looks like when working with single channel data.

 The test array is a tif stack containing 50 images each 256x256 pixels in size.
 The full image contains a 12x12 array of diffraction limited spots.
 Each row of spots gets increasingly bright allowing users to experiment with the detection limits of JIM.
 Every 4 frames, an additional column in the image stack becomes dark, to demonstrate the interplay in detection difficulty between how bright a particle is and how long it is present in images.
 There are two versions of this example data - with and without noise.
 Without noise provides a neat check that the measured intensities correspond to theoretical values.
 With noise provides a test for the detection limits of the software.